gotchoices/ChipNet/doc/transaction.md

 ## Phases

-1. Discover – Find at least one route between originator and terminus matching the financial terms, and at least one non-financial route which doesn't intersect the first.
+1. Discover – Find at least one route between originator and terminus matching the financial terms, and if the originator and terminus aren't the same: at least one non-financial route which doesn't intersect the first.
 The latter route may also be direct in the event that the terminus discloses its physical address.

-2. Promise – An all or nothing commitment of resources by each node.
+2. Promise – An all or nothing commitment of resources by each node, including a digital signature tied to a hash of the topology and terms.

-3. Commit - Dissemination of promises back to all nodes whereby majority wins.
+3. Commit - Dissemination of promises back to all nodes over a fixed period of time, whereby commit votes occur before the timeout and void votes after.
+The majority of votes win.

 ## Discovery Phase